ac-i2i-engineering/.github/README.md

 # .github

 Hello Everyone!
-This is your friendly development/engineering team 😇
+This is your friendly development/engineering team of i2i (Ideas 2 Innovation) initiative @ Amherst College 😇

 We will be your contact point for any guidance/resources that you might need related to engineering your service / API / Mobile-Application / Web-Application / Website etc.